in slow retreat

 feed-in degression dates in 2012 (level 4-24 MWp for 1-5 kWp category),

-it is apparent that the volume of "small" installations is
+it seemed that the volume of "small" installations was becoming

-becoming an ever smaller segment of total market volume.
-However, a
+an ever smaller segment of total market volume.
+As of July 2012, the

-large part of the burden to pay for the EEG feed-in, has to be born
+large part of the burden for the EEG feed-in, has to be paid by civilians

-by civilians having a roof suited for such a PV-system size.
-It is clear
+having a roof suited for such a PV-system size.
+It is clear that a large

-residential roofs, and the ever growing mass of large to huge size scale
+roofs, and the ever growing mass of large to huge size scale PV-installations

-PV-installations cannot continue indefinitely, if positive social acceptance
+cannot continue indefinitely, if positive social acceptance for support

-for support for solar is considered a major goal for the industry in
+for solar is considered a major goal for the industry in Germany.
+With

 New small PV-installations with sizes less than 5 kWp become